 Assistant Professor (Research), Psychiatry and Behavioral Sciences - Sleep Medicine

 PhD, Oregon Health and Science University, Behavioral Neuroscience

 BS, University of Washington, Psychology

 Current Research and Scholarly Interests

-The Giardino Laboratory of Circuits and Systems Neuroscience in Stanford's Department of Psychiatry and Behavioral Sciences is currently accepting applicants for research scientists at all levels of experience.
+The Giardino Laboratory of Circuits and Systems Neuroscience in Stanford's Department of Psychiatry and Behavioral Sciences and Wu Tsai Neurosciences Institute.
 We aim to decipher the neural mechanisms underlying psychiatric conditions of stress, addiction, and sleep disturbances.
 Our work uses genetic, pharmacological, physiological, anatomical, optical, and computational approaches in freely-behaving mice to monitor, manipulate, and map the neural circuits, synapses, and signaling mechanisms that drive approach/avoidance behaviors, drug-seeking, food intake, social interactions, and sleep/wake cycles.

 Stress & Reward

 Neuropeptide Release & Signaling